Debt Consolidation Loans

 Acting early to consolidating these debts using a “cash-out” refinance into a lower single monthly payment can offer a “fresh start”, protect you credit, and make life more enjoyable.

 The total amount of interest on your new mortgage will often be much lower than the total amount you are paying now.

 Increased Tax Savings

-Converting non-tax deductible interest payments into tax deductible interest can reduce your tax bill.
+Converting non-tax deductible interest payments into tax deductible interest could reduce your tax bill.

 In most cases, when a cash out refinance raises your existing loan balance by less than $100,000, your new total interest payment is now tax deductible.
 Please consult with your tax advisor to determine if this will apply to your circumstances.